gabrielcc2/TestsForScanVariantsWithLMS/README.md

 # TestsForScanVariantsWithLMS

 In these tests we use Light-weight modular staging (LMS) (http://scala-lms.github.io/) and their version of a DSL api (https://github.com/scala-lms/tutorials/blob/master/src/test/scala/lms/tutorial/dslapi.scala, with some minor modifications of our own), to generate C code for different optimizations of the Scan operation.
 We are specifically studying how code generation could be carried out for loop unrolling, branch free code, vectorization (using the X86 instructions), parallelization (using phthreads) and their combinations.
+GPU parallelization has been added, but without support for combining it with other variants.

-Vectorization is still not included in this release.
+Vectorization and GPU parallelization are still not included in this release.

 Support for thread parallelism has worked so far by post-processing generated code, and not by defining new staged-operators in the LMS library.